Come to Celebrate Rio Carnival 2023

 |01:45 AM||Unidos da Tijuca||Imperatriz|

-Rio Carnival is held every year in the week leading up to Lent and attracts visitors from all across the globe looking to let loose and explore the Carioca Carnival culture.
-It is inconceivable to think of Rio de Janeiro without thinking of Rio.
+The festival is held every year in the week leading up to Lent and attracts visitors from all across the globe looking to let loose and explore the Carioca Carnival culture.
+It is inconceivable to think of Rio de Janeiro without thinking of Carnival.
 Anticipation builds and the excitement grows as the Carnival time gets closer and closer.
-Bar none, Rio Carnival is the favorite holiday celebration in Rio.
 The city glows with the smiles and energy of the locals — or Cariocas.